support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Sergeant Somers holding back the enemy by bombing them when a barricade was being raised by John Harris Valda.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 world war one · world war i · first world war · great war · battle · courage · heroism · hero · bravery · brave · soldier · soldiers · trench warfare · trenches · british army · deeds of valour · battlefield · victoria cross · VC · Private Collection / Bridgeman Images